rossetti/KSLBook/docs/05-Chapter5.md

     automatically stored.
 -   `HISTOGRAM` contains the results from `HistogramResponse` instances when they are used within a model.
 -   `FREQUENCY` contains the results from `IntegerFrequencyResponse` instances when they are used within a model.
+-   `TIME_SERIES_RESPONSE` represents within replication collection of response variables based on periods of time.
+The average value of the response during the period is recorded for each period for each replication of each simulation run.
 -   `EXPERIMENT` holds information across experimental runs.
 This is illustrate in Section \@ref(ch5Scenarios) and Section \@ref(appExpDesign) of Appendix \@ref(appUtilities).
 -   `CONTROL` holds the controls associated with a model as discussed in Section \@ref(controlAntns).
 -   `RV_PARAMETER` holds the random variables and their parameters as discussed in Section \@ref(rvParameters).